The Hollies: 1990s–present

 The Hollies were inducted into the 'Vocal Group Hall of Fame' in the US in 2006.
 Also in 2006, the Hollies' first new studio album since 1983, Staying Power, was released by EMI featuring Peter Howarth on lead vocals.

 The group released a studio album, Then, Now, Always, in late March 2009, again featuring Peter Howarth on lead vocals.
 The album was later given an official release by EMI in 2010 with the addition of an extra original song, "She'd Kill for Me".

 In recognition of their achievements, the Hollies were inducted to the Rock and Roll Hall of Fame in 2010.
-In the same year, a compilation album, Midas Touch: The Very Best of The Hollies, charted in the UK at No. 23.
+In the same year, a compilation album, Midas Touch: The Very Best of the Hollies, charted in the UK at No. 23.

 In 2012, the Hollies released Hollies Live Hits!
-We Got The Tunes!, a live Double CD featuring the Hollies' live performances recorded during the band's 2012 UK Tour.
+We Got the Tunes!, a live double CD featuring the Hollies' live performances recorded during the band's 2012 UK tour.

-In 2013, the Hollies 50th year was packed with a worldwide 50th Anniversary Concert Tour performing over 60 concerts.
+In 2013, the Hollies' 50th year was packed with a worldwide 50th Anniversary Concert Tour performing over 60 concerts.

-In 2014, EMI released a 3CD compilation; 50 At Fifty which concluded with one new song; "Skylarks" written by Bobby Elliott, Peter Howarth and Steve Vickers.
+In 2014, EMI released a 3CD compilation; 50 at Fifty which concluded with one new song; "Skylarks" written by Bobby Elliott, Peter Howarth and Steve Vickers.

 Original bassist Eric Haydock died on 5 January 2019 at the age of 75.

 During 2021, two new books were published, each detailing the career of the band.
-The first was Bobby Elliott's autobiography "It Ain't Heavy, It's My Story", which told the story through Bobby's own perspective.
-The second one was by UK author Malcolm C. Searles, entitled "Riding the Carousel", which covered the entire career of the group across its 600 pages.
+The first was Bobby Elliott's autobiography It Ain't Heavy, It's My Story, which told the story through his own perspective.
+The second was by UK author Malcolm C. Searles, entitled Riding the Carousel, which covered the entire career of the group across its 600 pages.

+Original drummer Don Rathbone died in September 2024 at the age of 87.